Fashion Photography Next

 ‘A visual feast of inspiring works and insights to individual career pathways from the image makers that need to be on your radar’ – AdornGirl.com

-‘Compelling … the range of creative techniques is enormous … a bold, vivid book, and essential viewing for those interested in both contemporary photography and fashion’ – The Daily Telegraph
+‘Compelling … a bold, vivid book, and essential viewing for those interested in both contemporary photography and fashion’ – The Daily Telegraph

 The photographs brought together here are diverse, striking, sometimes shocking, but, like all great photography, utterly memorable – from Axel Hoedt’s bold graphic experimentation and fascination with traditional costume, and Erik Madigan Heck’s painterly use of colour and natural light, to Daniel Jackson’s exploitation of movement and dynamic shape or Hanna Putz’s cool neutral aesthetic.